engineer-ae3o/inverter_monitoring_system/README.md

 ### Guidelines
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add AmazingFeature'`)
+3. Commit your changes (`git commit -m Add "AmazingFeatur added"`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ### Code Review Process
 - Ensure all changes follow the project's code style
 - Add/update documentation as needed
-- Test changes on actual hardware
+- Test changes on hardware
 - Update README.md if adding new features

 ---

 **For questions or issues, please open an issue on the GitHub repository.**

-Last Updated: December 2025
+Last Updated: December 12, 2025